1. Balak sources -- further improved and expanded.

 - Balak sources -- links by perek and aliyah to an online Mikraos Gedolos, as well as to many meforshim on the parsha and haftara.

 - Masorah on Balak -- at least some of it, namely how the word par and vayikar in parshat Balak uniquely gets a kamatz; and some other words with localized kemeitzim.

 - Some interesting censored text on Balak in the commentary of Siftei Kohen now that the black-out has faded.

 - How did one "join" to Baal Peor?
 Considering a suggestion that the act of intercourse was the worship of Baal Peor.
 Ultimately, I don't think so.

 - Why the war with Midian before Moshe's death?
 From Rav Yonasan Eibeshitz, that they should not think Moshe did not take revenge upon them on behalf of Klal Yisrael because he, too, was guilty.

-- Others who believe Jews have a different number of teeth than gentiles.
+- As a followup to Rav Kanievsky's assertion that Jews have a different number of teeth than gentiles, others who believe Jews have a different number of teeth than gentiles.
 Based on Balak.
 And this followup.